Table of Contents

 So, we are all sensitive to our senses.
 Ultimately, that simply means that we all experience our senses.
-To clarify, we all see, hear, taste, touch, smell, move, balance, and have an internal body sense.
+To clarify, we see hear, taste, touch, smell, move, balance, and have an internal body sense.
 We all have these eight senses.

 You may be curious and asking yourself, “can anyone have sensory issues?”
-As mentioned, some people have more sensitivity to their senses.
-They have difficulties with their senses.
-Their body and brain do not receive information from their senses in the same way other people do.
-As a result, they may not respond to their senses in the same way as most other people.
+As mentioned, some people have a greater sensitivity to their senses.
+As a result, they have difficulties with their senses.
+Moreover, their body and brain do not receive information from their senses in the same way other people do.
+Therefore, they may not respond to their senses in the same way as most other people.